Mmesek/Mmesek/README.md

 - PostgreSQL/Supabase - Used as a Database for projects above
 - Git - Hello Stranger, nice hub, ain't it?
 - Redis/KeyDB - Used as a cache for MBot.py
-- Docker
+- Docker - MBot.py runs on a volume in custom built image
-- Github Actions
+- Github Actions - Auto rebuilding resume pdf
-- RabbitMQ
+- RabbitMQ - Queues for exchanging commands between services

 ---